 Table 3 shows that the quantitative research design dominated most of the studies.
-This is underpinned by the fact that 34 out of the total studies accounting for 35.42 %, employed this research design.
-This was followed by the qualitative approach recording 27 (28.13 %) studies.
-Next is the Desktop review approach recording 23 studies presenting 23.95 %, with the mixed method being the least used approach.
-In terms of the instruments utilised for data collection, the questionnaire was the most used instrument by 34 studies representing 35.42 % followed by an interview, 27 (28.13 %).
-Again, the literature review was next with 23 (23.23 %) studies, and both questionnaire and interview 12(12.5 %), being the least instrument employed for collecting data.
+This is underpinned by the fact that 34 out of the total studies, accounting for 35.42 %, employed this research design.
+This was followed by the qualitative approach, which recorded 27 (28.13 %) studies.
+Next is the Desktop review approach, which records 23 studies, presenting 23.95 %, with the mixed-method approach being the least used.
+In terms of the instruments utilised for data collection, the questionnaire was the most used instrument by 34 studies, representing 35.42 % followed by an interview, 27 (28.13 %).
+Next, the literature review comprised 23 (23.23%) studies, and both questionnaires and interviews were used in 12 (12.5%) cases, being the least employed instruments for collecting data.